wbeardall/scheduler-tools/README.md

 #### Setting up SMTP

-In order to receive email notifications, you need an email account (we recommend a throwaway account with a unique password for security) which supports SMTP, from which `schedtools` will send notifications to you.
+In order to receive email notifications, you need an email account which supports SMTP, from which `schedtools` will send notifications to you.
+There is a dedicated email account that I've made for this purpose; contact me to ask for the details.
+Alternatively, you can use any other email address of your liking.
+We recommend a throwaway account with a unique and strong password.
 Outlook accounts are good for this, but Gmail accounts will no longer work out of the box due to Google's 2022 change to their credentials.
-However, if you do want to use a Gmail account for this, you should still be able to get it to work by enabling 2-step verification and using [app passwords](https://support.google.com/mail/answer/185833?hl=en).
+However, if you do want to use a Gmail account, you should still be able to get it to work by enabling 2-step verification and using [app passwords](https://support.google.com/mail/answer/185833?hl=en).

 These credentials are stored in `~/.schedtools/smtp.json`, and copied to a root-only file if needed by a `schedtools` program which is run as a service.
 Naturally, you should only use this on machines where you trust everyone that has root access (or ideally, where nobody else has root access).